-8 Entities covered in the Report, as listed in Section 5 of this Report, do not employ non-guaranteed hours and part-time employees.
+&lt;sup>10 Entities covered in the Report did not employ non-guaranteed hours and part-time employees during the period covered.

 4. Reporting Framework

 This Report is prepared in accordance with 711A and 711B of the Listing Manual Section B: Rules of Catalist ("Catalist Rules") of the Singapore Exchange Securities Trading Limited ("SGX-ST").
 The Company has prepared the Report with reference to the Global Reporting Initiative ("GRI") Standards.
 We chose to report using the GRI framework as it is an internationally recognised reporting framework.